suffolklibraries/sljekyll/_recurrents/eye-tot-rock.md

 ---
 recurrent-title: "Tot Rock"
-recurrent-description: "Songs and action rhymes for toddlers, no need to book."
+recurrent-description: 'Songs and action rhymes for toddlers, no need to book.
+Resumes 28 January at the <a href="/news/eye-opening-date/">new library in Eye</a>.'
 recurrent-day: Monday
 recurrent-times: 1100-1200
 recurrent-location: eye-library